Are You Eligible To Make HSA Contributions?

-To be eligible to open an HSA, you must be covered under an HSA-qualified high deductible health plan (HDHP) on the first day of that month.
+To be eligible to open an HSA, you must be covered under an HSA-qualified consumer-driven health plan (CDHP) on the first day of that month.

 HSA-qualified health plans are allowed to remove certain preventive care services (like annual physicals and immunizations) from counting towards their annual deductible, and many plans offer this benefit.

 Take this quick survey to find out now.